The Self and the structure of the personality

 There is the universal physical consciousness of Nature and there is our own which is a part of it, moved by it, and used by the central being for the support of its expression in the physical world and for a direct dealing with all these external objects and movements and forces.
 This physical consciousness-plane receives from the other planes their powers and influences and makes formations of them in its own province.
 Therefore we have a physical mind as well as a vital mind and the mind proper; we have a vital physical part in us — the nervous being — as well as the vital proper; and both are largely conditioned by the gross material bodily part which is almost entirely subconscient to our experience.
 (LY – I, pp. 201–202)

 Embodied life, in the details of its physical operations, has to follow the laws of physics and inorganic chemistry.
 But while it does that, it achieves something new that, at least in some aspects, seems to go against the basic spirit of the inorganic, physical reality.
-Plants and animals, for example, manage to reconstitute their immensely complex structures out of the utterly simple molecules of air, water, and soil in total disregard of physical nature's basic principles of inertia and entropy, its consistent tendency towards the dissipation of energy.
-As Sri Aurobindo remarked at several places, someone who knew only the purely physical world could never have predicted, or even imagined, the way life has developed on this planet (LD, p.
-874; 1999, p.
-186).
+Plants and animals, for example, manage to reconstitute their immensely complex structures out of the utterly simple molecules of air, water, and soil in total disregard of physical nature's basic principles of inertia and entropy.
+As Sri Aurobindo remarked at several places, someone who knew only the purely physical world could never have predicted, or even imagined, the way life has developed on this planet (LD, pp. 881–883).

 In terms of the Indian tradition, the origin of life on this planet is easier to understand.
-For example, in the Taittirīya Upaniṣad (part ii) the life force is seen as a manifestation of the prāṇamaya kośa and, as such, it has a fundamentally different character than the material world, which belongs to the annamaya kośa.
+For example, in the Taittirīya Upaniṣad (part ii) the life force is seen as a manifestation of the prāṇamaya kośa and, as such, it has a fundamentally different character than the material world, which belongs to the annamaya kośa (e.g., see KU, pp. 217–218).
 While the physical reality is dominated by tamas and its concomitant properties of inertia and entropy, the vital is characterized by rajas, energy, play, enjoyment, and self-assertion in ever more complex patterns of interchange.
-The way this is seen to operate in the process of evolution is beautifully explained in the Mundaka Upaniṣad (1.7-9).
-Life, as a type of consciousness, first involves itself in the near inconscience of matter, and then begins to evolve in there, while remaining part of that material world.
+The way this is seen to operate in the process of evolution is beautifully explained in the Mundaka Upaniṣad (1.7-9) (KU, p.
+132).
+Life, as a type of consciousness, first involves itself in the near inconscience of matter, and then begins to evolve, while remaining part of that material world.
 Life does this by transforming the stuff of matter until it begins to manifest a mixture of its own physical characteristics with those typical of life.
 The details of the process are seen to be worked out under the influence of formative energies descending directly from the pre-existing life plane.

 Philosophically, the process may remind one of the ideas that Plato describes in his Republic (c.
 380 BC /1992), but Sri Aurobindo has worked out the subtleties of the integration of descending and ascending forces in considerably more detail (see, for example, The Life Divine, Book II, Part 1, pp. 305–655).
 The end result could perhaps be seen as a form of realistic idealism (or idealistic realism) that bridges fashionable oversimplifications like the opposing views of evolutionism and intelligent design, or constructivism and essentialism.

-For psychology, the most important point is that according to Sri Aurobindo, the self-existent joy and energy—which are typical of the life force in its own domain—undergo a specific degradation when life begins to manifest within the physical world (SY, p.
+For psychology, the most important point is that according to Sri Aurobindo, the self-existent joy and energy — which are typical of the life force in its own domain — undergo a specific degradation when life begins to manifest within the physical world (SY, p.
 645).
-This degradation happens because of the way in which they are used there: In order to overcome the tamas of the physical reality, joy turns into need and desire, because only these can force physical organisms to wake up and become individually active as living creatures.
+This degradation happens because of the way in which they are used there: in order to overcome the tamas of the physical reality, joy turns into need and desire, because only these can force physical organisms to wake up and become individually active as living creatures.
 At the human stage of evolution, this degradation becomes conscious and is then the source of much of human suffering.
-Especially when the life-force enlists the half-individualized human mind, the energy and enthusiasm of life turn into egoistic self-assertion with all the pain and suffering this brings with it.
+Especially when the life-force enlists the half-individualized human mind, the energy and enthusiasm of life turn into egoistic self-assertion with all the conflict and pain this brings with it.
 It is part of yoga to recover the joy that is inherent in life in its original state.
-About the vital as it appears within the human personality, Sri Aurobindo says the following:
+About the vital energy as it appears within the human personality, Sri Aurobindo says the following:

-The vital plane is often divided into three sub-planes (LY — I, p.
+The vital plane is often divided into three sub-planes (LY-1, p.
 86):

 - the lower vital, which consists of the basic life instincts, fear, anger, small enjoyments, etc.;